 Since 2001, a tumor tissue bank has been established to provide researchers a dynamic collection of biological samples (blood, fresh tissue, bone marrow, biopsy and other fluids) for cancer research.
 To help bridge the gap between basic drug research and clinical applications, a Clinical Trial Center (CTC) was also setup to assist physicians and scientists to test new therapies.
 It includes a National Clinical Study Center for Anticancer Drugs and a National Key Laboratory of Anti-cancer Drug Development.
 The CTC is China Food and Drug Administration (CFDA) certified.
 Its core services range from clinical research management, Phase I research, medical statistics, academic research consultation, clinical trial regulation and technical guideline training, feasibility assessment and investigator identification, regulatory affairs, finance and contract management, data management, and clinical epidemiology.

-SYSUCC houses the editorial office of the Chinese Journal of Cancer (CJC).
-Entirely published in English, the CJC disseminates original research, reviews, perspectives, supplements, and spotlights in all areas of cancer research.
+SYSUCC houses the editorial office of Cancer Communications (CC), formerly the Chinese Journal of Cancer (CJC).
+Entirely published in English, CC disseminates original research, reviews, perspectives, supplements, and spotlights in all areas of cancer research.

 In 2003, SYSUCC became a sister institution of the University of Texas MD Anderson Cancer Center (MDACC) -- a top-ranking cancer research institute and hospital in the United States.
 SYSUCC also has numerous international partners all around the world, including the Karolinska Institutet, the University of Warwick, the Erasmus Medical Center, among others.
 Together, we combine different approaches, views and novel research in our fight to conquer cancer.